jrpanchal/Chef_Apprentice_Model/README.md

 #### Final score
 0.8041

-Model Used in this analysis:
+Model Used in this analysis

 OLS Regression (standard linear regression)
 Lasso Regression